-Leeds Bradford International Airport is located at Yeadon which is 6.9 miles northwest of Leeds City Centre in West Yorkshire.
+Leeds Bradford International Airport is located at Yeadon which is about 7 miles northwest of Leeds City Centre in West Yorkshire.

-The largest airport in Yorkshire, it serves Leeds, Bradford, and the Yorkshire region including York, and Wakefield.
-The airport is currently owned by Bridgepoint Capital.
+The largest airport in Yorkshire, it serves Leeds, Bradford, and the wider Yorkshire region including York, Wakefield and Harrogate.
+The airport is currently owned by AMP Capital.

 The airport contains a memorial to its wartime heritage in the shape of a 609 Squadron Memorial.

 ATIS - 118.030

 Opened as Leeds and Bradford Municipal Aerodrome (Yeadon Aerodrome) in 1931, and operated by Yorkshire Aeroplane Club on behalf of Leeds and Bradford Corporations.
 The aerodrome was expanded in 1935.

 Civil aviation ceased at the outbreak of the Second World War in 1939 and Avro built a factory to the north of the aerodrome to produce the Lancaster bomber, Bristol Blenheim, Anson, York, and the Lincoln.
 Two runways were built as well as taxiways, and extra hangars.
 The site became important for military aircraft testing.